Yes it’s possible to see in the toilet the blood from a urinary tract infection, and it can appear in different ways to the naked eye.

 Blood from a UTI Can Be Seen at Home

 Yes, with the naked eye, either in the urine stream or in the toilet after your excrement fills it.

 “Visible blood in the urine from a urinary tract infection is typically referred to as hemorrhagic cystitis,” says Michael D. Lutz, MD, board certified urologist; Partner at Michigan Institute of Urology; President, MIU Men’s Health Foundation.
-I interviewed him for this article.

 Dr. Lutz continues, “This is more common with women than their male counterparts.
 The presence of visible blood in the urine associated with a UTI does not mean that this was a more significant infection, yet additional evaluative urological studies may be performed.”